hemantobora/auto-mock/terraform/README.md

 | S3 Storage (1 GB) | - | ~$0.30 |
 | **Total** | **~$0.17/hr** | **~$125/mo** |

+> Note: These are rough, region-dependent estimates and will vary with traffic, data transfer, and log volume.
+Please validate with the AWS Pricing Calculator for your account and region.

 ### With Auto-Scaling (10-50 avg)

 | Component | Monthly |